szad670401/HyperLPR/README.md

 ### Linux/Mac Shared Library Compilation

 - Need to place or link dependencies in the project root (same level as CMakeLists.txt)
+- We recommend you to compile OpenCV yourself and install it into the system.
+This can help reduce compilation errors caused by version mismatches and compiler issues with system dependencies.
+However, you can also try using the pre-compiled OpenCV static library we provide for compilation.
+To do this, you need to enable the **LINUX_USE_3RDPARTY_OPENCV** switch.

 ```bash
 # execute the script